ermongroup/cs228-notes/inference/sampling/index.md

 {% endmath %}
 then for small $$\e$$ it will take a very long time to reach the stationary distribution, which is close to $$(0.5, 0.5)$$.
 At each step, we will stay in the same state with overwhelming probability; very rarely, we will transition to another state, and then stay there for a very long time.
 The average of these states will converge to $$(0.5, 0.5)$$, but the convergence will be very slow.

-This problem will also occur with complicated distributions that have two distinct and narrow modes; with high probability the algorithm will sample from a given mode for a very long time.
+This problem will also occur with complicated distributions that have two distinct and narrow modes; with high probability, the algorithm will sample from a given mode for a very long time.
 These examples are indications that sampling is a hard problem in general, and MCMC does not give us a free lunch.
 Nonetheless, for many real-world distributions, sampling will produce very useful solutions.

 Another, perhaps more important problem, is that we may not know when to end the burn-in period, even if it is theoretically not too long.
 There exist many heuristics to determine whether a Markov chain has *mixed*; however, typically these heuristics involve plotting certain quantities and estimating them by eye; even the quantitative measures are not significantly more reliable than this approach.